 In 1532, Holbein returned to England.
 He was very attuned to changing political and religious mood, and therefore he distanced himself from his previous patron, Thomas Moore.
 Rightly so, as it proved, as Moore resigned from his position in 1532 and fell out of favor, only to be executed in 1535.
 So even in those turbulent times, Holbein was able to secure orders and quickly became the court painter of Henry VIII.
 This painting, however, was completed shortly before his official status changed.

 Who are our ambassadors?
 Actually, until 1900 it was a mystery.
-Then Mary F. S. Hervey published Holbein’s Ambassadors: The Picture and the Men and identified our mysterious ambassadors.
+Then Mary F. S. Hervey published Holbein’s Ambassadors: The Picture and the Men and identified our mysterious sitters.
 On the left, we see the man who ordered the painting: Jean de Dinteville.
 He was the ambassador of Francis I, the King of France.
 He was on his second mission to England back then, conveying messages between the kings.
-As far is as known from Dinteville’s letters, he did not enjoy his stays in England too much.
+As far as is known from Dinteville’s letters, he did not enjoy his stays in England too much.

 He cherished the visit from his friend Georges de Selve, the bishop of Lavaur, in 1533.
 Selve was in England on a diplomatic mission, however we don’t know the details.
 He used this chance to spend time with his close friend, Dinteville.
 We don’t know how Dinteville came up with the idea of commemorating this visit with a double portrait, but I am happy that he did.
 Otherwise, we would not have this amazing painting.
-We know both men were in their twenties, Dinteville’s age is marked on the scabbard of his dagger, while Selve’s is marked on the edge of the book he is leaning on.
+We know both men were in their 20s, Dinteville’s age is marked on the scabbard of his dagger, while Selve’s is marked on the edge of the book he is leaning on.